anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Success consists of going from failure to failure without loss of enthusiasm.
+Quote: It's easy to make a buck.
+It's a lot tougher to make a difference.

-By: Winston Churchill
+By: Tom Brokaw